pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 1. Create a new `<book-id>/v2 directory.
-2. Create a `v2/inventory.json` file with with a new `version` entry that doesn't have the now-deleted page's metadata and binary files in it
+2. Create a `v2/inventory.json` file with with a new `version` entry that doesn't have the now-deleted Page's metadata and binary files in it
 3. Create a new `v2/inventory.json.sha512`
 4. Copy the new `inventory.json` and `inventory.json.sha512` to the top directory.

-All of the same locking problems from "adding a book" exist here - you'll have to lock the entire object hierarchy.
+All of the same locking problems from "Preserve a Book with N Pages" exist here - you'll have to lock the entire object hierarchy.
 This can probably be implemented as an `after_delete` hook on the child object, but will have to be careful that locks don't run into one another and the update of the parent object's membership